zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-getobjectsize2-method.md

 ## <a name="parameters"></a>Parameter
  `objectId`
- [in] Die ID des Objekts.
+ [in] The ID of the object.

  `pcSize`
- [out] Ein Zeiger auf die Größe des Objekts, in Bytes.
+ [out] A pointer to the object's size, in bytes.

 ## <a name="remarks"></a>Hinweise
- Verschiedene Objekte der gleichen Typen verfügen häufig über die gleiche Größe.
-Allerdings möglicherweise einiger Typen wie Arrays bzw.
-Zeichenfolgen, die eine andere Größe für jedes Objekt.
+ Different objects of the same types often have the same size.
+However, some types, such as arrays or strings, may have a different size for each object.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h